SevenShepherd/SevenShepherd.github.io/_posts/2024-01-06-chess-games-magnus.markdown

 ## Conclusion

-I have played this bot hundreds of times, but these where the games I wanted to share.
+I have played this bot hundreds of times, but these were the games I wanted to share.
 You can also see my other chess game against Francis were I use the [Chigorin defense](https://sevenshepherd.github.io/chess-games/) with the white pieces.

 <!--  -->